SaturdayCodersAmsterdam/HTML-template000/README.md

 template000
 ===========

-This first template demonstrates the main container div and use of external files.
+This first template demonstrates a few basic html tags (bold, italics, anchor, div) and the use of an external CSS file.